Find out how and when to apply to a research degree at York (PhD, MPhil and MA/MSc by research). Discover what happens after you apply.

 6. After you apply

-Find out what happens after you've applied, including how to track the progress of your application.
+Find out what happens after you've applied, including how to:

 7. Apply for funding

 You normally need to have received an offer before you apply for funding, so be sure you check the funding application deadlines.
 They usually fall between January and March.

 UK Government loans: you may be entitled to a loan to help fund your research degree.